bihor/camaliga/Documentation/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

-This flexible extension can display elements as e.g. carousel, gallery, list or on a google map and requires TYPO3 6.2.2 - 7.6.99.
+This flexible extension can display elements as e.g. carousel, gallery, list or on a google map.
 Features:

 - Many templates for the output.